dedotdev/dedot/docs/blog/2024-07-04-introducing-dedot/index.md

 ![subwallet-on-dedot-pjs.png](subwallet-on-dedot-pjs.png)

-### Types & APIs suggestion/auto-complete for individual Substrate-based chains.
+### Types & APIs suggestion/auto-complete for individual Substrate-based chains
 With the latest changes in metadata v14 and v15.
 We can now have access to most of the available types & APIs that's exposed by the runtime.
 We were able to convert/generate those Types & APIs information encoded inside the metadata into plain TypeScript Types & APIs.
 So dapp developers can now being aware of all available Types & APIs for any particular Substrate-based blockchain that they're working on.
 E.g for Polkadot runtime: [types](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/types.d.ts), [tx](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/tx.d.ts), [runtime-apis](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/runtime.d.ts), [storage queries](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/query.d.ts), [constants](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/consts.d.ts), ...

 We're maintaining a package named [`@dedot/chaintypes`](https://github.com/dedotdev/chaintypes/tree/main/packages/chaintypes/src) with a goal to maintaining Types & APIs for all of Substrate-based blockchains in the ecosystem.
 So dapp developers can just install the package and pick which ever the `ChainApi` that they want to interact with.